SouljaVR/AutoImmobilizeOSC/README.md

 - While in an immobilized state, you cannot rotate your view left/right with the right controller joystick.
 You can easily combat this by resting your thumb on the left joystick while trying to turn, it becomes second nature after a while.
 OVR Playspace turning also works fine.
 You could also add extra conditions to my system that check for the `RightThumbStick` too, but I personally prefer it the way it is for better consistency.
 I tend to play with my right stick a lot.

+- Pointed out by 'Kung' (VRC Team), "If you turn 180 in playspace and then locomote, remote users will see a quick springing of the player root catching up to the new orientation while tweening.
+In local view it won't be visible."

 - You may modify the system and/or add it to any avatar including sold avatars, however you must leave my name in the submenu as it currently is.
 Please do not claim this as your own work.

 ## What if my joystick touch capacitance is broken?